 Fatherhood comes with many important benefits and responsibilities.
+That’s where an experienced paternity attorney can help.
 Evidence of paternity gives a father the opportunity to reunite with his children and protects his visitation and childrearing rights.
 Proof of paternity also allows children to receive full advantages from both parents — including child support, inheritance, public benefits and insurance.
 On the other hand, negative paternity test results can help a man avoid lifetime financial liability to a child who is not his.

 A man is legally presumed to be the father of a child if: